Understanding The Importance Of A Will

 If you have children who are minors, a will can include a section for nominating your choice of guardian for their care if you and the children’s other parent die.
 Your will can also include your instructions for funeral arrangements or your burial instructions.

 If you die without a will, your assets will be subject to distribution under Ohio’s probate laws.
 For some, this could be a devastating outcome as family members under the law could inherit and not the people you did wish to have your assets.
+In conjunction with a will, it is also recommended to create powers of attorney and a living will in the event of your incapacity.

 What Is A Trust?